 The Criminal Investigations Division investigates and prosecutes a broad range of criminal activity occurring against and within State government, including cases involving theft, fraudulent misappropriation by a fiduciary, misconduct in office, bribery, perjury, falsifications of public records, and criminal violations of the Maryland tax laws.
 In addition, the Division investigates and prosecutes white collar crime, health care fraud, gun trafficking, insurance fraud, and multi-jurisdictional crimes.

-The Educational Affairs Division is the legal advisor to all State educational institutions, boards and commissions.
+The Higher Education Division is the legal advisor to all State educational institutions, boards and commissions.

 The Securities Division protects Maryland investors from investment fraud and misrepresentation.